byrd-laif/soilMakers/readme.md

 #### *Environ-Mental Health*

-*The ethics of ecology;* Learning to live in the light of Nature.
+*The ethics of ecology;* Learning to Live in the light of Nature.

 The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.